Etherpod/Ship-Enhancements/README.md

 - **GetSettingsProperty()** - Returns the value of a config setting as seen from the player.
 These values only update at the beginning of the loop, so changing the config doesn't affect them.
 - **SetSettingsProperty()** - Lets you change the value of a config setting in the middle of the loop.
 Note that this change will be reverted on the next loop.

-Credit to Ditzy for helping with some of the code!
+Credit to Ditzy and JohnCorby for helping with some of the code!